 Finally, I wish to teach you something related to writing.
 Getting stuck.

 I have been stuck for a several weeks on several stories.
 I have been working on 3 stories simultaneously (and have been revising another).
 One story is long and complicated (too complicated) and I’m having trouble finishing, but I know that I will.
 Another story is easy to write and I will be writing and finishing it — but it is not a priority because it is not for this year’s book.
 The third story is for the book.
 Initially I was excited by the delicious premise, but after playing around with several possibilities over a few weeks, I realize that I just wouldn’t be able to write it!
 It’s not impossible to write, but the story had structural problems that I couldn’t write out of.
 I felt boxed in by the idea rather than liberated by it.

 I have started stories that I thought I’d never finish.
 I’ve also gotten seriously stuck in some stories — and then eventually I figure out how to get past it and it ended up one of my most successful stories.
 Actually, this happens fairly frequently.
 There is a tendency for writers to avoid complex points in the narrative and just to make everything sound simple.
-There is a certain virtue to doing that, but that is too obvious; sometimes it is better to mix a lot of different colors on your pallette rather than just relying on three or four primary colors.
+There is a certain virtue to that, but that is too obvious; sometimes it is better to mix a lot of different colors on your palette rather than just relying on three or four primary colors.
 Most narrative problems are not insurmountable, but what worried me more about this failed story is that the idea couldn’t walk on its own without substantial help (Also, it seemed to duplicate the theme of another story of mine slightly).
 At that point, I decided it wasn’t worth my time to try to make my idea work.
 Time to invent a totally new idea. (wish me luck!).